francosta/etheraizer-frontend/README.md

-# Job Application Tracker Overview
+# Overview

-This is a Job Application Tracker.
-It consists of a dashboard where a user can create and track its job applications, along with specific tasks for each application.
-The user can also write and store cover letters for specific applications, through the built-in cover letter bank.
-Additionally, the app is connected to the Reed job API which lists current job openings for the user's chosen city and industry.
+Etheraizer is a crowdfunding app that works on the Blockchain.
+Users can create and present their projects for funding as well as support other projects on the platform.
+All projects get a blockchain address, where the current balance as well as project owner (which are shown in the frontend) can be verified.
+All support transactions can also be easily verified, both in the frontend and in the blockchain.

+Users can pay and fund projects using the Ethereum blockchain and connecting their wallets through Metamask.

 # Motivation

-I have built this app as the final project for my Javascript module of the Flatiron School Software Engineering bootcamp.
-The brief for the project was a single page application, using vanilla Javascript as the frontend and a Ruby on Rails backend.
+This app was built as the final project for the Flatiron School Software Engineering Bootcamp.
+I have built the entire application in two weeks.
-Having gone through the process of searching and applying for jobs, I have found that a job application tracker dashboard would be very useful.

 # Server

-The backend was built using Ruby on Rails with an SQL database, using an object-oriented programming approach.
+The backend API was built using Ruby on Rails with a PostgreSQL database.
+This can be found in a different [GitHub repository](https://github.com/francosta/etheraizer-backend).
-The app has 4 models: User, Application, Task and Cover Letter.

-A user has many applications.
-An application has many tasks and has many cover letters.

-There are API endpoints for all models.
-The app uses mainly the User endpoint.
-Authentication is done through a Rails sessions controller, using bcrypt for encyption.
+The blockchain-related backend is written in Javascript.

 # Client